Tracer diffusion coefficients in a moderately dense granular suspension. Stability analysis and thermal diffusion segregation: Some illustrative systems and comparison with computer simulations

 Since we want to numerically solve the Enskog–Lorentz kinetic equation \eqref{2.14b} under steady conditions, we slightly adapt the method proposed by Montanero and Garz\'o \cite{MG02} oriented to model freely cooling granular mixtures.
 The main changes to be taken into account are three: (i) the intruders are in tracer concentration, and so we do not need to account for collisions among intruder particles themselves; (ii) if a granular-intruder collision is accepted, only the velocities of the intruders are updated; and (iii) to account for the action of the interstitial fluid on grains we update the velocity $\mathbf{v}_k$ of every single grain of species $i$ (intruder or granular particles) after each time step $\delta t$ according to the rule: \cite{KG14} \beq \mathbf{v}_k\to e^{-\gamma_i\delta t}\mathbf{v}_k+\left(\frac{6\gamma_i T_\text{ex} \delta t}{m_i}\right)^{1/2}\boldsymbol{\varpi}_k. \eeq Here, $\boldsymbol{\varpi}_k$ is a random vector of zero mean and unit variance.
 The Fokker-Planck equation is recovered when the time step $\delta t$ is much shorter than the mean free time between collisions. \cite{KG14}

-To complement the simulation results displayed in Ref.\ \onlinecite{GASG23} that were obtained considering a common coefficient of restitution $\alpha=\alpha_0$, we simulate here systems where $\alpha\neq\alpha_0$.
+To complement the simulation results displayed in Ref.\ \onlinecite{GGABYG23} that were obtained considering a common coefficient of restitution $\alpha=\alpha_0$, we simulate here systems where $\alpha\neq\alpha_0$.
 Moreover, to assess the influence of $\alpha_0$ in the tracer diffusion coefficient $D_0$, the same mixtures as in Sec.
-V.C of Ref.\ \onlinecite{GASG23} are studied.
+V.C of Ref.\ \onlinecite{GGABYG23} are studied.
 However, we consider denser suspensions ($\phi=0.2$) to enlarge the difference between the first and second Sonine approximations to $D_0$.